Hispanics were the only ethnic group to see COVID-19 death rates increase this summer

 While geographic shifts can be partly to blame for the overall increased death rates of Hispanics, the report’s authors point out such shifts aren’t the sole reason.
 Instead, they say both social and economic factors are contributing to the higher mortality share among Hispanics, including having limited access to healthcare and holding jobs in environments that make it hard to social distance.

 As we enter the final months of the year, and winter nears, the report’s authors stress that the racial and ethnic disparities among COVID-19 decedents continue to persist—especially among Hispanics.
-To combat this they urge public health authorities to focus prevention-related messaging and mitigation measures among Hispanics and other disproportionately affected groups.
+To combat this, they urge public health authorities to focus prevention-related messaging and mitigation measures among Hispanics and other disproportionately affected groups.
 And of course everyone, no matter what your ethnicity, needs to wear a mask.